-Inferring causal relations using manifold dimensions is possible and follows from Takens theorem.
-Given a time series, we can perform time delay embedding and measure/estimate the dimensionality of the reconstructed dynamics.
-Takens' theorem ensures that the dimension of the embedded manifold is the same as the dimension of the attractor in the original state-space and invariant against the observation function and dimension of the embedding space (provided it is sufficiently high dimensional).
+Inferring causal relations through manifold dimensions is feasible and roots in Takens' theorem.
+When provided with a time series, we can perform time delay embedding and measure/estimate the dimensionality of the reconstructed dynamics.
+Takens' theorem guarantees that the dimension of the embedded manifold aligns with the dimension of the attractor in the original state-space, remaining invariant against the observation function and dimension of the embedding space (provided it is sufficiently high dimensional).

-Several dimensionality notions have been introduced to capture key characteristics of attractors of dynamical systems.
-These investigations led to the applications of different fractal type dimensionality notations such as Rényi information dimension, correlation dimension and many kinds of intrinsic dimensions\cite{renyi, mandelbrot1979fractals, grassberger83, Levina2005,Szepesvari2007}.
+Various dimensionality notions have been introduced to capture essential characteristics of attractors in dynamical systems.
+These explorations have led to the adoption of diverse fractal-type dimensionality notations, including Rényi information dimension, correlation dimension, and various intrinsic dimensions \cite{Renyi1959, mandelbrot1979fractals, Grassberger1983, Levina2005, Szepesvari2007}.

-As an example of the possible use of manifold dimensions for causal inference, let us consider two simulated, unidirectionally coupled dynamical systems and their reconstructed attractors depicted in Fig.\,\ref{fig:logmap} A. One can observe that the dimensions of the two embedded manifolds are different.
-The dimension of the consequence is greater than the dimension of the cause, the consequence 'contains' the degrees of freedom of the cause.
-The detection of the difference between the dimensionality of the cause and the consequence provides an opportunity to set a new analysis method which is able to distinguish all forms of causal relations.
+As an illustrative example of the potential use of manifold dimensions for causal inference, consider two simulated, unidirectionally coupled dynamical systems and their reconstructed attractors depicted in \autoref{fig:logmap} A. It is evident that the dimensions of the two embedded manifolds differ.
+Specifically, the dimension of the consequence is greater than that of the cause, signifying that the consequence `contains' the degrees of freedom of the cause.
+Detecting this difference in dimensionality between cause and consequence opens up the opportunity to establish a new analytical method capable of distinguishing all forms of causal relations.

-The key variable in our framework is the joint dimension $D_J$ of two time series.
-Given two simultaneous time series one can get $D_J$ by forming the direct product of the two embedded spaces and measure the (intrinsic) dimension in the resulting point-cloud (c.f.
-SI section 1.1).
-Asymmetry of manifold dimensions (measured in the subspaces) does not imply causation, but the additional information provided by $D_J$ is sufficient to determine the type of causal relation between the two systems.
+The key variable in our framework is the joint dimension, denoted as $D_J$, which involves two simultaneous time series.
+To obtain $D_J$, one can create the direct product of the two embedded spaces and measure the intrinsic dimension within the resulting point cloud (see \ref{si:dim-cause} for details).
+It is important to note that the asymmetry of manifold dimensions in the subspaces alone does not necessarily imply causation.
+However, the additional information offered by $D_J$ is adequate to ascertain the type of causal relation between the two systems.

-{\bf Causal and dimensional relations.}
+\subsection{Causal and dimensional relations}